 The traditional vs the modern is a conflict as old as the world.
-It has a very visible implication in the inspection driven enforcement activity of the public sector.
-In the regulatory environment this conflict is formulated like: digital inspection solutions vs old traditional inspection methods.
+It has an obvious implication for the public sector’s inspection-driven enforcement activity.
+This conflict is formulated in the regulatory environment like digital inspection solutions vs old traditional inspection methods.

-The regulatory bodies that use traditional methods for inspection are facing an expensive and clumsy process.
-On the other hand the nature of inspections is always to some degree risky for the success of the whole operation.
-This risk can increase the cost of inspection process.
-For example there could be a mistake in the allocation of cases, allowing wrongfully skilled inspectors send on site or some other mistake that could impact the cost.
+The regulatory bodies that use traditional inspection methods face an expensive and clumsy process.
+The nature of inspections is always, to some degree, risky for the success of the whole operation.
+This risk can increase the cost of the inspection process.
+For example, there could be a mistake in allocating cases, allowing wrongfully skilled inspectors to be sent on-site or another error that could impact the inspection cost.

-We’ve already looked through variety of success stories of smart cities that embraced digital transformation.
-They are winners on the side of the modern and adopters of the optimization through disruptive tech solutions.
-These solution are doing their magic on different levels at the same time.
-We already talked about how data automation is an essential level of operation for the inspection software.
-In this article we will look through AI optimization as another feature that is a game changer for the inspection driven regulatory enforcement.
+We’ve already looked through various success stories of regulators that transformed their inspections with different levels of inspection automation.
+They are winners on the side of the modern and successful regulatory tech adopters.
+Inspection automation technologies are doing their magic on different levels simultaneously.
+We already talked about how data automation is a basic level of operation for the inspection software.
+In this article, we will look through automated AI inspection optimisation as another feature that is a game-changer for inspection driven regulatory enforcement.

 So, how is AI changing the game?

 Artificial Intelligence can design the most optimal ways for inspections.
 It can learn from the existing data and eliminate mistakes like sending wrongfully skilled inspectors on-site or planning routes nonoptimal ways.
 According to the user data of Canalix, AI optimisation can bring up to 40% better resource utilisation.

 When the amount of data is managed intelligently, the business operations improve.
 Even if there are potential issues, they can be evaded before affecting the outcome.
 The bottom line is that AI can shrink the costs of inspection.